Using PlanetScale and TypeORM to build a Node.js REST API

 }

-Run the following command to start the server: yarn start
+Run the following command to start the server: npm run start

-Pick your favorite HTTP Client and test your API by sending requests to the endpoints created.
+Use your favorite HTTP Client to test the API by sending requests to the endpoints created.
 I use Postman.

 Deploy the database in production